MSR325/MSRpuzzlebot_control/src/map_context_tests/README.md

 ## 📝 Notes

-- The order of the 2D goal poses **must be selected counter clockwise**, or the side with color will be looking "down" (idk why)
+- The order of the 2D goal poses **must be selected counter-clockwise**, or the side with color will be looking "down" (idk why)
 - if it breaks, restart / relaunch

 ---